LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![AMA_MoRE_workspace](./images/media/AMA_MoRE_workspace.png)</kbd>

 2. The data collection should have been uploaded automatically.
-If you instead are asked to upload information about your estate, click on **Upload results**.
+If you are asked to upload information about your estate, this indicates that the upload was not successful.
+In that case, click on **Upload results**.

 	<kbd>![AMA_Upload_Results](./images/media/AMA_Upload_Results.png)</kbd>